gavink2026/C4PSeniorkeywordDetector/README.md

 CONTACT GAVIN/JAY/MOON IF U WANNA COMMIT CHANGES

+ASK STAFF IN DISC SERVER FOR the SUMMER MEETING WHERE WE TUTORIALED THIS + the VPN

 intended for Cyber4Project newcomers.
 Volunteers should install on computers for seniors using these steps.